polkadot-developers/knowledgebase/current/smart-contracts/index.md

 ### Runtime Environment Types

-For writing contracts and interacting with the runtime, a set of types are available (e.g. `AccountId`, `Balance`, `Hash`, `Moment`).
+For writing contracts and interacting with the runtime, a set of types are available (e.g. `AccountId`, `Balance`, `Hash`, `Timestamp`).
 These types can be user defined for custom runtimes, or the supplied defaults can be used.
 See: [EnvTypes](env-types)

 ### Contract Calls